 Now, Iran admits that its military shot down the passenger plane, albeit accidentally.

-In a tweet, Iran’s Minister Mohammad Javad Zarif wrote that internal investigations found ‘human error at the time of crisis caused by US adventurism’ led to the disaster.
+In a tweet, Iran’s Foreign Affairs Minister Mohammad Javad Zarif wrote that internal investigations found ‘human error at the time of crisis caused by US adventurism’ led to the disaster.
 He gave his condolences to the families and nations involved.

 The rocket was launched shortly after Iranian missiles targeted American military installations in response to the United States’ assassination of Iranian Commander Qasem Soleimani.